10-Q 1 fstr-20240930.htm 10-Q fstr-20240930

 Balance as of December 31, 2023$2,189

-Revenue recognized from contract liabilities(1,467)
+Revenue recognized from contract liabilities(1,285)

-Increase in billings in excess of cost, excluding revenue recognized 1,850
+Increase in billings in excess of cost, excluding revenue recognized 1,744

-Other adjustments317
+Other adjustments(317)

-Balance as of March 31, 2024
+Balance as of September 30, 2024

 The Company has established policies regarding allowance for credit losses associated with contract assets, which includes standalone reserve assessments for its long term, complex contracts as needed as well as detailed regular review and updates to contract margins, progress, and value.
 A standard reserve threshold is applied to contract assets related to short term, less complex contracts.
 Management also regularly reviews collection patterns and future expected collections and makes necessary revisions to allowance for credit losses related to contract assets.